corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 ---

-# Quick start guide to manual deployment of a CENM trial environment
+# Quick start guide to manual deployment of a CENM test environment

 ## Introduction